Mehmet1700/ForgeHackathon-SuperNovas/Readme.md

 ## TL;DR
 A Telegram-first customer-support chatbot in n8n.
 Users message (voice or text), we transcribe audio, keep short-term memory, query an LLM to extract intent + slots (PolicyID, action), route the flow, validate against Airtable, and respond.
 Extras include an address-existence check via a maps API (prototype) and a sentiment analysis spike (prototype).

+You can already use it right now without setting up the n8n workflows: [Telegram Bot Link](https://t.me/SuperNovas2025Bot)

 ---

 ## What’s in this folder